Furious (film): Post-production

 The visual effects of the film studio created in the Main Road Post, which created special effects for films "The Duelist", "Prizrak", "Stalingrad".
-According to Pavel Stepanov, director of the Central Partnership film manufacturing company, the visual effects were deliberately fabulous to emphasize that the events of the film are a legend.
+According to Pavel Stepanov, director of the Central Partnership film manufacturing company, the visual effects were deliberately fabulous to emphasize that the events of the film are produced from a legend.

 Soundtrack

-The author of the film soundtrack is world-famous American composer and musician is Serj Tankian, leader of the cult band System of a Down.
-This is his first experience in Russian cinema.
+The author of the film soundtrack is American composer and musician Serj Tankian, leader of the cult band System of a Down.
+This was his first experience in Russian cinema.

 As part of the soundtrack recording, Serj Tankian collaborated with folk instrument performers (balalaika, zhaleika, treshchotka, domra, etc.), throat singing masters from Tuva, a symphony orchestra and choir.
 The recordings included electric guitars and electronic instruments, but there is not a single note played on the piano in the soundtrack.
 Serj played personally on many instruments.

 Release

 The Russian cinematographic agency Roskino revealed the names that he will show this year at the Cannes Film Festival in May 2017, including first looks at Central Partnership’s historical epic film Furious and war film T-34 (2019).

 Furious was scheduled for release in the Russian Federation on November 30, 2017 by Central Partnership.
 The television premiere of the film took place on May 7, 2018 on the Russia-1 television channel.